sonicpanther101/school-website/README.md

 ![pre feedback registration page](public/image-27.png)

-After this I went and got some feedback from my dad, who was using his phone that has a different resolution to the ones I was testing earlier, and he said that the submit sign up button was hidden on his phone.
+After this, I went and got some feedback from my dad, who was using his phone that has a different resolution to the ones I was testing earlier, and he said that the submit sign-up button was hidden on his phone.

 ![sign up button not there](public/image-28.png)

 I then made the registration card have a larger height in mobile view by changing `h-[85vh] lg:h-[70vh]` to `h-[115vh] lg:h-[85vh]`. `h-` documentation: [Tailwind CSS - Height](https://tailwindcss.com/docs/height) and `ld:` documentation: [Tailwind CSS - Responsiveness](https://tailwindcss.com/docs/responsive-design).
 This change is a great example of why tailwind CSS is so powerful, because instead of:
 - Finding the element that you want to change
-- Finding and remember its class
+- Finding and remembering its class
 - Going to the CSS file
 - Finding the class that you want to change
 - Finally change it